kawaiier/browserating/README.md

 - Display a ranking list of macOS browsers based on performance metrics
 - Filter browsers based on their engine
 - Detailed information for each browser, including multiple versions
+- Privacy-focused with dedicated privacy page

 ## Technologies Used

-- Next.js 14 (App Router)
+- Next.js 14.2.6 (App Router)
-- React
+- React 18
-- Tailwind CSS
+- Tailwind CSS 3.4.1
+- Chart.js 4.4.6 with react-chartjs-2
-- Chart.js for visualizations
+- Lucide React for icons
+- Vercel Analytics
 - JSON for data storage

 ## Setup and Installation